pluteski/speech-to-text/blog/content/hashgraph.md

 Because it provides a total order on transactions, it can be used as a multi-master database.
 Because it does not use Proof-of-Work, it does not require unnecessary computation.

-Before we discuss its tx/sec (transactions/second), let's review the tx/sec of other DLTs :
+Before we discuss its tx/sec (transactions/second), let's review the tx/sec of other transaction logging systems :

-* Proof-of-Work Blockchain (Etherium, Bitcoin) : **< 10 tx/sec**
+* PoW Blockchain (Etherium, Bitcoin) : **< 10 tx/sec**
 * Paypal : **[200 tx/sec](http://www.altcointoday.com/bitcoin-ethereum-vs-visa-paypal-transactions-per-second/)**
 * Visa : **[2K tx/sec](https://mybroadband.co.za/news/security/190348-visanet-handling-100000-transactions-per-minute.html)**
     * Visa claims that its system has additional capacity to handle upwards of 50K tx/sec.

-Hashgraph's inventor says it can attain [250K+ tx/sec](https://www.hiddenforcespod.com/leemon-baird-hashgraph-distributed-ledger-technology-blockchain/).
+Of these, only PoW is a DLT, but Paypal and Visa tend to be held up as milestones for a currency or payment system, and Hashgraph proponents also tend to mention them in their presentation materials.

 To be fair, because of its positioning and licensing, Hashgraph is most directly comparable to Hyperledger, which is also a scalable DLT using a Practical Byzantine Fault Tolerance (PBFT) consensus algorithm.
-Other directly comparable enterprise-grade commercial systems include LMAX and its variants, such as [LMAX Disruptor](http://lmax-exchange.github.io/disruptor/) and Bitshares.
+Other comparable enterprise-grade transaction processing systems include LMAX and its variants, such as [LMAX Disruptor](http://lmax-exchange.github.io/disruptor/) and Bitshares.
+If people are going to hold up Visa and Paypal as benchmarks, then we might as well include these as well to properly place Hashgraph into its proper context.
 Their ts/sec are as follows:

 * [Hyperledger](https://www.hyperledger.org/about) : **[1K tx/sec](https://www.altoros.com/blog/hyperledgers-sawtooth-lake-aims-at-a-thousand-transactions-per-second/)** to **[10K tx/sec](https://medium.com/chain-cloud-company-blog/hyperledger-vs-corda-pt-1-3723c4fa5028)**
 * Bitshares : **[100K tx/sec](https://bitshares.org/technology/industrial-performance-and-scalability/)**
 * LMAX : **[100K tx/sec (2010)](https://qconsf.com/sf2010/sf2010/presentation/LMAX+-+How+to+do+over+100K+concurrent+transactions+per+second+at+less+than+1ms+latency.html)** to **[6M tx/sec](https://martinfowler.com/articles/lmax.html)**

+Hashgraph's inventor says it can attain [250K+ tx/sec](https://www.hiddenforcespod.com/leemon-baird-hashgraph-distributed-ledger-technology-blockchain/).

 ## The bad
 So what is the catch?